Azure-Samples/api-management-workspaces-migration/README.md

 | Groups | PowerShell script |
 | Subscriptions | PowerShell script |

+> [!NOTE]
+> The PowerShell script to migrate users will fail if a user is configured in more than one siloed instance.
+In such cases, deduplicate the users manually before running the script.

 ### Limitations

 Certain resources and configurations currently aren't supported in API Management workspaces or aren't migrated by the migration tools and may require manual configuration.
 These include:

 * APIs - schemas
-* Certificates for frontend mTLS stored in Azure Key Vault                                           |
+* Certificates for frontend mTLS stored in Azure Key Vault
 * Custom domains - optionally configure Application Gateway or Azure FrontDoor for the custom domain
 * Notifications and notification templates
 * Application Insights